bbgdzxng1/interlace-detection-test-patterns/README.md

 ### MPEG2Video/H.262 in MP4 (macOS & FFmpeg compatibility)

-FFmpeg can't write mpeg2video & ac3 to an MP4, in a way that Apple Quicktime / Apple avmediainfo likes...
+At the time of writing FFmpeg (7.x) cannot write mpeg2video & ac3 to an mp4 in a way that is compatible with Apple Quicktime Player / Apple avmediainfo...

 ```
 $ ffmpeg -f lavfi -i "testsrc2=size=ntsc:rate=ntsc[out]" -c:v mpeg2video -t 30 ./test.mp4 -y